RaVeR76/My-Vinyl-Answer/README.md

 I think it works well and will stop other users from being caught out like the developer himself ha ha !

+After I added Caps Lock On code my collapsibles wouldn't work, it worked when I swapped the position of the JS code for them around.
+I tried various test to figure out why it was doing this but I was spending too much time when I had a solution but I'll try come back to it & figure it out.
+Think it's to do with the display class but not sure.
+It was a head melter for sure.

 Bouncing Animation - https://stackoverflow.com/questions/59135939/how-to-make-an-icon-move-up-and-down-with-css-animation